T1 Fiber Optic For Business

 The telecom industry underwent lots of transformations in the 1980s and 1990s, and the spread of the internet brought forth lots of new technologies.
 This helped T1 connections reach the average business owner.

 Internet service providers began to use T1 lines to connect small businesses with dial-in modem banks and wireless hot-spots.

-Today, you can find T1 connections in nearly every major city, and all you have to do is go to a service provider’s website to find the regions they support.
+Today, you can find T1 connections in nearly every major city, and all you must do is go to a service provider’s website to find the regions they support.
 If a T1 connection isn’t fast enough for you, then you have the options of T2 and T3 internet connections as well.
 These offer significantly boosted download/upload speeds.